General Condition Information

 Your baby may need blood and/or urine tests if they have an out-of-range screening result.

 You should complete any recommended follow-up testing as soon as possible.
-This condition can cause serious health problems soon after birth.
+Babies with this condition can have serious health problems soon after birth if they are not diagnosed and treated quickly.

 There have been only very few reported cases of this condition, so there is no information on false-positive newborn screening results.